oveena-data/random-password-generator/README.md

 ## How to Run Unit Tests

-To run the unit tests for this project:

 1. Make sure you're in the project directory.
 2. Run the following command to execute the tests: